 Visit Fontygary Bay

-The beach at Fontygary Bay is accessed through the holiday park.
+The beach at Fontygary Bay is accessed through the park, which backs the beach.
 Follow the path that winds behind the main reception complex, leading you downwards towards the shingle beach and impressive cliffs that form this section of the coastline.
-At low tide, the large Font-y-Gary Cave becomes visible, offering a unique opportunity to explore this natural wonder.

 While the cliffs along this stretch of coast are undoubtedly picturesque, it’s important to exercise caution due to the risk of rock falls caused by erosion.
 Walking under the foot of the cliffs is strongly discouraged, as safety should be a top priority for all visitors.